wolfalders/wolfalders.github.io/_pages/about.md

 * The effect of climate variation on early migrations to the eastern African coast (in review, co-author)

 Recently, my work on human-baobab tree entanglements was featured in [The Conversation](https://theconversation.com/zanzibars-baobab-trees-used-to-be-a-valued-part-of-society-drone-images-help-prove-it-258996).

-I earned my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
-My research has been funded by the US National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, Horizon Europe, Universitas 21, the American Philosophical Society, and the US National Endowment for the Humanities.

 ![ZanzibarCeramics](zanzibarceramics.jpeg)
 Imported ceramics from a rural plantation site Zanzibar Stone Town.
 19th to early 20th centuries CE.